 When the purchase decision can be made through any channel, at any location, on any device, it’s a huge heads-up for marketers to create a seamless brand experience.

 But how can you acquire, engage and retain customers across multiple channels all at once?

 Creating an omnichannel marketing strategy is the answer.
 It involves getting a deep understanding of your customers, their pain points, the channels they are active on and then anticipating and planning their journey.
 Use CRM tools and data analytics to trace each buyer’s journey.
-This will help you identify common behaviour patterns and predict where they will land so that you can be prepared for them with the right content.
+This will help you identify common behavior patterns and predict where they will land so that you can be prepared for them with the right content.

 10. Managing Remote Workforces